 Then refrigerate overnight before serving.

 Once you’ve refrigerated the cheesecake overnight, the top layer will become firm.
 This makes it a lovely platform for decorating in all sorts of ways.
-Since this is a patriotic dessert, you might consider adding blueberries, strawberries or raspberries to the top.
+Since this is a patriotic dessert, you might consider adding blueberries, strawberries, or raspberries to the top.
 Or perhaps some lemon rind twists or fresh herbs.
 I decorated mine very simply with a sprig of mint and a flower (a petal each for Dorothy, for Charlotte and for Lady Liberty!).
 I wanted to see how it tasted unadorned, without any other ingredients changing the flavor composition.

 As it turns out, it tasted like a dream!
-I wasn’t sure if this was going to be a really dense chessecake or if it was going to be more light and airy, but when I cut the first slice, the answer revealed itself…
+I wasn’t sure if this was going to be a really dense cheesecake or if it was going to be more light and airy, but when I cut the first slice, the answer revealed itself…

 The sour cream top layer had a taste and consistency exactly like the filling of cheese danish pastries.
 Sweet with a subtle creamy tang.
 The cream cheese layer had a consistency like very thick whip cream – pillowy but substantial without being hefty.